vk3txd/nko-antenna-brief/README.md

 ---

 ## NKO Key Concepts

-The NKO antenna consists of:
+The NKO antenna system consists of:

-- A long wire element and a shorter wire element
+* **An symmetric 3-wire Radiator System:** A long OCF wire element and a shorter OCF wire element, and a vertical radiatoring coax element.
-- A 4:1 UnUn does 2 essential things
+* **4:1 Autotransformer (UnUn):** Performs two critical functions:
-  - It impedance matched the coax to the OCF arms
+    * Impedance matching the feedline to the OCF arms.
-  - It connects the coax shield to the short arm
+    * **Electrically bonding** the coax shield to the short arm.
-- A defined length of coaxial feedline forming a top-fed vertical radiating section
+* **Vertical Radiating Section:** A defined length of coaxial feedline acting as an **elevated, top-fed radiator**.
-- A 1:1 current balun with high choking impedance is used at the bottom of the coax feedline
-  - This device performs no impedance transformation; it stops common‑mode current and defines the boundary of the radiating coax
+* **1:1 Boundary Choke:** A high-impedance current balun placed at the **base** of the radiating coax section.
+It performs no impedance transformation; it defines the electrical boundary of the radiator and **terminates** common-mode current.

-In the NKO configuration:
+**In the NKO configuration:**

-- The 4:1 UnUn is the only impedance‑transforming element in the NKO
+* The 4:1 UnUn is the sole impedance-transforming element.
-- The coax shield is electrically bonded to the short arm
+* The coax shield is bonded to the short arm, making them a **single phased unit**.
-- The feedline carries current that is broadly in-phase with the short arm and contributes to radiation
+* **Maximum current (antinode)** occurs at the apex; the feedline carries intentional current in-phase with the short arm.
-- A 1:1 current balun defines the boundary of the radiating feedline section
+* The 1:1 choke defines the physical limit of the vertical radiating section.

-This results in a **three-conductor radiating system** rather than a simple two-wire dipole.
+This results in a **three-conductor coupled system** rather than a traditional two-wire dipole.

-The antenna should be analysed as a coupled system of all three conductors, not as a dipole with an attached feedline.
+The antenna must be analyzed as a single radiating structure comprising all three conductors.

 ---